You Can Find the Book At:

 (Before anyone starts moaning saying ‘why did you even read it if you thought it was going to be crap’ I only read it because I didn’t want to jump to any conclusions without having read the book)

 It’s so frustrating watching people praise her for beating J.K.
 Rowling’s debut sales because that means absolutely nothing. (of course there was no record-breaking debut week, but Harry Potter’s broken nearly every other record there is.)
-Of course, she would have record sales; she already had a fanbase of millions when her book published, and not of her own literary merit.
+Of course, she would have record sales; she already had a fanbase of millions when her book published, and not of her literary merit.
 You cannot compare a ghost-written book to Harry Potter!

-If you’re a loyal Zoella fan, love fairy lights, a good scented candle and clichéd plot, and don’t mind this book wasn’t fully hers then this is the book for you!
+If you’re a loyal Zoella fan, love fairy lights, a good scented candle and clichéd plot, and don’t mind this book wasn’t entirely hers then this is the book for you!
 Sadly I cannot and wouldn’t recommend this to anyone.
 I’m sorry.
 I tried, I really did!